Skip to content

 2. Chirer Pulao

-Bengali Chirer Pulao Recipe is a twist to the classic poha recipe flavored with onions, kalonji, curry leaves, lots of veggies, peanuts, and raisins.
+Bengali Chirer Pulao Recipe is a twist to the classic Poha recipe flavored with onions, kalonji, curry leaves, lots of veggies, peanuts, and raisins.
+It’s a superb breakfast that goes well with a cup of Adrak Chai.

-The addition of raisins and vegetables to Bengali Chirer Pulao makes this meal tastier and a nutritious food option for the school lunch box.
+Poha is a popular breakfast item in Bengal.
+Raisins are added to give a moderate sweetness to it.
+This addition of raisins and vegetables to Bengali Chirer Pulao makes this meal tastier and a nutritious food option for the school lunch box.

-This staple Bengali diet tastes yummier especially during the winter when vegetables such as cauliflower, peas, and carrots begin to emerge in the markets.
+This staple Bengali diet tastes yummier, especially during the winter when vegetables such as cauliflower, peas, and carrots begin to emerge in the markets.

 3. Luchi & Chholar Dal